Eta Upsilon Gamma: History

 By 1909, Eta Upsilon Gamma had established an alumni association.
 That same year, the sorority made the news for deposing two of its national officers, Eva Marie Myers who was the grand president and Mattie Lou Catron grand organizer, for getting married.
 The Eta Upsilon Gamma constitution specified that its grand chapter officers "must be neither betrothed or married".
 It continued, "Man has no place in the organization of the sorority, and the rule against the members who yield to him is rigidly enforced."
 In addition, members who allowed a man to wear their sorority badge were fined $25 ($ in 2022 money); failure to pay this fine resulted in expulsion from the sorority.

 The Alpha chapter at Christian College built its chapter house in the summer of 1910 and dedicated it on May 18, 1911.
 It was not a residential house but was used for meetings, social events, and for alumnae accommodations.
 The Zeta chapter at Lindenwood College dedicated its chapter house in 1914.
-In September 1914, Eta Upsilon Gamma was a founding member of the Junior Pan-Hellenic Congress.
+In September 1914, Eta Upsilon Gamma was a founding member of the National Junior College Panhellenic.

 In 1919, the sorority had nine active chapters and two alumnae associations.
 It had initiated 1,500 members and had 170 active members.
 In 1921, it had seven active chapters and six alumnae associations, with 2,000 total members and 100 active members.

 As the sorority's host institutions became four-year colleges, some chapters left to join National Panhellenic Conference members.
 Eta Upsilon Gamma decided to become a regular collegiate sorority.
 At this time, it withdrew the charter of any chapters hosted at junior colleges.
 In an article in the January 1926 Banta's Greek Exchange, the sorority's vice president wrote an article noting, "The junior college does not define or limit the field of Eta Upsilon Gamma."
 Baird's Manual (1930) shows 26 chapters of which twelve were active and fourteen were inactive.
 On June 16, 1932, a delegation from Eta Upsilon Gamma had lunch with President Herbert Hoover.

 In November 1951, the sorority celebrated its fiftieth anniversary by establishing a Memorial Art Library at Christian College, consisting of circulating fine art reproductions.
 In February 1962, Eta Upsilon Gamma had initiated 8,000 members and had nine active chapters.
 The sorority's date of dissolution is unknown.
 Its last known national convention was held in August 1968.
 The Omega chapter at Potomac State School was active until 1975 when it became a local sorority.